About Me

 29-IMG_5917.jpg

-I may not be able to change all outcomes, but I can make an impact in my community one birth at a time.
+I may not be able to change all outcomes, but I believe deeply that I can impact my community — one birth, one family, one moment at a time.